 Always inform me immediately if you are not coming or you automatically forfeit your push-out after 10 minutes late.

 "Can I get a free make-up at another time?

 Absolutely not.
 There just isn’t time.
 The schedule is full.

 Remember, resources have already been spent for that time whether you come or not.
-I operate with very low margins so giving them away for free is just not possible, even if the reason is completely understandable.
-I need to maintain the bottom line, for the sake of everyone.
-I would quickly go out of business if we did not.
+I deliberately operate with very low margins in order to provide private mentored learning opportunities to the largest possible demographic, so giving sessions away for free is just not possible, even if the reason is completely understandable.

 “What if I am early or late?”

 No more than five minutes early or late.
-Anything else reduces your VIP score
+10 minutes late automatically cancels.

 It’s not just the time lost.
 Often arriving late affects your ability to focus and learn.
-If you are paired it directly affects that person as well.
 Arriving on time — or slightly early — allows you to prepare mentally and be ready to learn right away.

 “Can I be kicked out or disqualified?”

 Yes.
 But it has only happened three times in eight years.